Localization of light in disordered topological metamaterials – LOLITOP

 Localization of light in disordered topological metamaterials

-The interplay between disorder and topological phenomena will be studied with the full consideration given to particularities of photonics: polarization of light, resonant nature of scattering, possibility of strong deformations of a lattice.
+The interplay between disorder and topological phenomena is studied, taking into account the specificities of photonics: the polarization of light, the resonant nature of scattering, and the possibility of strong deformations of a lattice.

 Topology and disorder

-The main objective of the LOLITOP project is to study the interplay between topological physics and disorder-induced effects for light in two-dimensional (2D) metamaterials made of subwavelength resonators.
-On the one hand, disorder may induce a topologically nontrivial phase – the so-called topological Anderson insulator (TAI).
-On the other hand, the properties of disorder-induced spatially localized states with energies inside band gaps may depend on the topological indices of adjacent energy bands.
-The main innovation of the LOLITOP project with respect to the state of the art is the full consideration given to the aspects specific to photonics (polarization of light, resonant nature of scattering, possibility of strong deformations of a lattice) in the study of the impact of disorder on light propagation in topologically nontrivial metamaterials.
-The main scientific barriers to overcome are due to the needs of adapting the methodology existing to deal with electronic systems to vector electromagnetic waves, and of coping with the fundamental differences between photons and electrons: the absence of charge and the “volatility” of photons that can easily leave the material or be absorbed by it.
-Fortunately, these difficulties also open a number of new opportunities arising from the possibility of manipulating the polarization of electromagnetic waves (TM or TE) and controlling the number of modes allowed to propagate inside the metamaterial.
+The main objective of the LOLITOP project is to study the interplay between topology and disorder for light in two-dimensional (2D) metamaterials composed of subwavelength resonators.
+On one hand, disorder can induce a topological phase—known as the topological Anderson insulator (TAI).
+On the other hand, the properties of disorder-induced localized states with energies within bandgaps may depend on the topological indices of adjacent energy bands.
+The primary innovation of the LOLITOP project, compared to the state of the art, is its comprehensive consideration of photonics-specific aspects—such as light polarization, the resonant nature of scattering, and the possibility of strong lattice deformations—in studying the impact of disorder on light propagation in topological metamaterials.
+The main scientific challenges arise from the need to adapt existing methodologies to vectorial electromagnetic waves and to address fundamental differences between photons and electrons: the absence of charge and the "volatility" of photons, which can escape or be absorbed by the material.
+These challenges also open new opportunities, such as the ability to manipulate the polarization of electromagnetic waves (TM or TE modes) and control the number of allowed modes within the metamaterial.

 S.E.
 Skipetrov and P. Wulles, Topological transitions and Anderson localization of light in disordered atomic arrays, Phys.
 Rev. A 105, 043514 (2022)